willynilly/cff-author-updater/README.md

 This GitHub Action adds contributors to the `authors:` section of your `CITATION.cff` file by analyzing pull requests.
 It gathers information from commit authors, co-authors, PR reviewers, commenters, and linked issues to build a richer set of contributors.
 It also enriches contributor metadata using GitHub and ORCID.

 🛑 **Note:** This action does not modify your repository directly.
-It posts a comment on the pull request suggesting updates to your `CITATION.cff` file.
+It posts a comment on the pull request suggesting updates to your `CITATION.cff` file, and includes a detailed list of each new author's contributions (with links) that qualified them for authorship.

 ---